 Our products allow for users to change position.
 Only sitting or only standing is not the answer.
 Having the ability to change from sitting to standing is mandatory for an ergonomic workplace.
 This is true whether it is an assembly workbench, office cubicle or anywhere a worker is static for long periods of time.

 Impact detection is a feature that must be on every base and it must be effective.
 Most systems use a software to pick up impacts.
 They are only as good as the motors and the quality of the system.
 Since many use motors that are not consistent in the power draw, the software cannot pick up most impacts.
-The L2 series utilizes software impact detection but our Linak motors are the best on the markets and hold very tight tolerances on the power draw allowing for an efficient system.
+The L2 and V2 series utilize software impact detection but our Linak motors are the best on the markets and hold very tight tolerances on the power draw allowing for an efficient system.

 Our control box can be custom programmed to restrict the travel range in the up and down positions, an important feature in accommodating pedestals, overheads, counters, and other obstructions.
 For example, as with overheads, the travel can be set to stop close to the top, then continue up slowly to warn the user that the table is close to its top range.

 UL and ETL listings are a must.
 Because most manufacturers assemble or import components from China, the electrical mechanical systems are not UL or ETL listed as complete systems.
 Most times a single component is sourced with a general UL listing as a standalone part but not as part of an assembly, thus the entire base is not listed.